Oksil-Joo/Oksil_Joo_dataViz/README.md

 ## Usage

-Clone the project, <code>cd</code> to your directory/download, and run the game.py file in a Python 3 shell.
+Clone the project, <code>cd</code> to your directory/download, and run the game.py file in a Python 3 shell (Terminal on a mac / Linux, Windows command prompt).

 ## Rules